AdobeDocs/campaign-web.en/help/v8/audience/import-audience.md

 ---
 # Target recipients from a file {#audience-from-file}

+>[!CONTEXTUALHELP]
+>id="acw_audience_fromfile_select"
+>title="File selection"
+>abstract="Select the local file to upload.
+Supported formats are TXT and CSV.
+Align your file format with the sample file linked below."

+>[!CONTEXTUALHELP]
+>id="acw_audience_fromfile_columns"
+>title="Columns definition"
+>abstract="Check the format of the columns to insert from your local file."

+>[!CONTEXTUALHELP]
+>id="acw_audience_fromfile_formatting"
+>title="Formatting parameters"
+>abstract="Check the formatting parameters for your file."

 You can upload contacts from an external file.
-This capability is only available for email deliveries.Supported formats are: text file (TXT) or a comma-separated value file (CSV).
-They will then be added to the database.
+This capability is only available for email deliveries.
+Supported file formats are: text (TXT) and comma-separated value (CSV).
+Profiles are not added to the database, but all fields in the input file are available for personalization.

 >[!NOTE]
 >
->You can build an import workflow to add or update multiple profiles.
+>You can build an import workflow to add or update multiple profiles in the database.
 Learn more

 To target profiles from a local file directly from the interface, follow these steps:

-1. In the email delivery creation window, click the **Select audience** button and select the **Select from file** option.
+1. In the email delivery creation window, from the **Audience** section, click the **Select audience** button and choose the **Select from file** option.

     ![](assets/select-from-file.png)

 1. Select the local file to upload.
-1. Preview how data is mapped in the central section of the screen.
+1. Preview and check how data is mapped in the central section of the screen.
 1. Choose the column which contains the email address from the **Address Field** drop-down.
+You can also select the denylist colum if you have such information in the input file.
-1. Adjust the column settings and how to format data from the available options.
+1. Adjust the column settings, and how to format data from the available options.
 1. Click **Confirm** once settings are correct.

 When creating and personalizing the message content, you can select fields from the input file in the Personalization editor.